 My performance did not please her.
 It was Miss Dusenberry who derailed my career, demoting me from the honors track in English (where the bright students were grouped and where lessons were taught) to the general track where classrooms were disorderly, students ranged from noncompliant to sociopathic, and it was assumed that nothing would be learned, and it wasn't.

-Not only was I distressed by the story, but my mind flew back, or regressed, to Miss Dusenberry, who tried to present the story to unsophisticated, unempathetic me back there in the Duke Snider /Joe McCarthy/Sid Caesar/ era.
+Not only was I distressed by the story, but my mind flew back, or regressed, to Miss Dusenberry, who tried to present the story to unsophisticated, unempathetic me back there in the Duke Snider/Joe McCarthy/Sid Caesar era.
 No wonder that I flopped in Miss D's class.
 Good grief, was I ever unwordly/unPuritan.
-In my intellectual horizon, the big question was whether Roy or Gil went hitless for two days in a row.
-I had not the merest tad of experience or reading to bring to the elucidation of a dark , allegorical treatment of severe Calvinist soul-sickness.
+On my intellectual horizon, the big question was whether Roy or Gil went hitless for two days in a row.
+I had not the merest tad of experience (or even reading0 to bring to bear on the elucidation of a dark allegorical treatment of severe Calvinist soul-sickness.
 Didn't, for that matter, know what Christians were talking about, except that the women and the kids dressed up and went to mass on Sundays (in our Neapolitan and Sicilian immigrant neighborhood, men stayed home and washed the car).
 There were no devils, real, imaginary, or allegorical in my deep, mysterious forests -- and no forests either, in concrete Brooklyn.
-I had no concept of spiritual despair or sin or damnation or salvation or such things -- still don't in fact -- not in any personal way.
+I had no concept of spiritual despair or sin or damnation or salvation or any such things -- still don't in fact -- not in any personal way.

 I got to tell you, I was buffaloed.